Boneyard Heresies

 Winner of the Stephen Dunn Poetry Prize

 "Tina Schumann's poems address the big questions successfully because the poet is honest in her self-reflective moments, rigorous in her moments of intellectual parry, playful linguistically, and keen in her perceptions of those off-the-radar states of being that are so tricky to catch in an accurate way.
 She refuses to be overwhelmed by the enormity of her task.
-Her reliance on tonal shifts, formal arrangement and personal accountability make for a collection that strips away the artifices of consolation even as it strives to bless."
-Lia Purpura, author of It Shouldn’t Have Been Beautiful (Viking/Penguin) and finalist for the National Book Award.
+Her reliance on tonal shifts, formal arrangement and personal accountability make for a collection that strips away the artifices of consolation even as it strives to bless." —LIA PURPURA, author of It Shouldn’t Have Been Beautiful (Viking/Penguin) and finalist for the National Book Award.